 You simply need to check on your company’s moonlighting policy or maybe you can speak with your HR regarding the same before you commit your employment to some secondary firm.

-Also, you need to check on your capacity of stretching working hours in a day and the mental peace associated with your health.
+Also, you need to check on your capacity to stretch working hours in a day and the mental peace associated with your health.
 The effect of Employee Moonlighting should not adversely affect your family’s peace of mind.
 In tots, you should be able to create a work-life balance out of it.

-Last but not the least, it is not for everyone, therefore you need to know yourself before you actually get into this.
+Last, but not least, it is not for everyone, therefore you need to know yourself before you actually get into this.